Servamp: Anime

 An anime television adaptation was announced in the August issue of Monthly Comic Gene.
 It was reported by Oricon Style that the adaptation would be a television series.
 The anime was produced by Brain's Base and Platinum Vision with Itto Sara serving as the chief director, Hideaki Nakano as director and Kenji Konuta handling series composition, with character designs by Junko Yamanaka and music by Kenji Kawai.
 The anime aired from July to September 2016.
 Funimation had licensed the series outside Asia for streaming on their website.
 In Southeast Asia, Muse Communication holds the license to the series.

 Episode list

+Film

+A sequel anime film titled Servamp: Alice in the Garden premiered in Japan on April 7, 2018.
+The film was produced by Platinum Vision.
+Hideaki Nakano and Junko Yamanaka returned for the direction and character designs respectively, while Ayumu Hisao served as scriptwriter.
+The film's theme song is "One Side" by Oldcodex.

+Stage play

+A stage play adaptation of the manga ran in Tokyo's Kokumin Kyōsai coop Hall / Space Zero from November 27 to December 6, 2020.
+It had also been scheduled to run in Osaka on December 19 and December 20, 2020, but was canceled due to the ongoing COVID-19 pandemic.
+The stage play starred Ryohei Takenaka as Mahiru Shirota, Kyouhei Chida as Kuro, Ryu Kiyama as Misono Alicein, Yuya Tominaga as Snow Lily, Reo Hotta as Mikuni Alicein, Ken Kato as Tetsu Sendagaya, Nagato Okui as Hugh, Yuta Kishimoto as Licht Jekylland Todoroki, Yuta Osumi as Lawless, Mondo Ukai as Higan, Masaki Matsuda as Sakuya Watanuki, Shuto Washio as Belkia, and Taiko Katono as Tsubaki.

 Reception

 On Anime News Network, Rebecca Silverman gave the first three English language adapted manga volumes a combined overall grade of B.